stelzinga/MF/MGT_80.Tools.md

 - Pestel, see [## Pestel]
 ________________________________________
 ## Value Chain (Framework)
 Value Chain is a tool used to define and analyse *internal* aspects (Strengths, Weaknesses) of a SWOT (see above).
 It was designed by Michael Porter and is a useful tool to assess organisational capabilities.
-It is a chain of Activities.
-More info on p.
-217 of Principles of Management.
-Note that Value Chain is also used within Operations to denote the Activities generating Revenue.
+Note that the term Value Chain is sometimes also used within Operations to denote the Activities generating Revenue.
 ________________________________________
 ## VRIO  (Framework)
-VRIO = Valuable, Rare, Inimitable, Organisation.
+VRIO stands for Valuable, Rare, Inimitable, Organisation.
 It is another Tool used to define and analyse the *internal* aspects (Strengths, Weaknesses) of the SWOT (see above).
-More info on p.
-217 of Principles of Management.
 ________________________________________
 ## Pestel  (Framework)
-Pestel = Political, Economic, Socio-cultural, Technological, Environmental, Legal environments.
+Pestel stands for Political, Economic, Socio-cultural, Technological, Environmental, Legal environments.
 It is a Tool used to analyse and define the *external* aspects (Opportunities, Threats) of the SWOT analysis, see above).
-More info on p.
-226 of Principles of Management.
 ________________________________________
 ## SMART (Framework)
-SMART (Specific, Measurable, Aggressive, Realistic, and Time-bound is used to define Goals and Objectives.
+SMART (Specific, Measurable, Aggressive, Realistic, and Time-bound) is a Framework used to define Objectives.

 ### Specific
-Goals and Objectives need to be specific, well scoped.
+Objectives need to be specific, well scoped.
 This is achieved by applying the 6W, see [MGT: 99.Legend #### 6W Framework].

 ### Measurable
 Measurable relates to the *expected Result*.
 For simplicity it is broken down into the following *Measurement Types*.
 The *verbs* are also discussed in [## Objective Notation].